On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs: Introduction

 \section{Introduction}

-Inspired by the ability of certain social insects to self-organize and mutually cooperate by relying only on neighbor-to-neighbor communication, there has been an increasing interest during the last decade in the distributed algorithms that control agent networks by local interactions.
-In particular, the consensus algorithm~\cite{hu2009,Franceschelli2011,Cai2012} allows a network of agents to agree on a common value for its internal state in a distributed fashion (see e.g. \cite{Cortes2006,Jiang2009,Wan2015,Chen2013,Olfati2004,Lewis2014}), by using only communication among neighbors.
-Several works have been published proposing consensus algorithms in which the agents are first-order integrator systems, second-order integrator systems or high-order linear systems.
-Some works consider static communication topologies while others consider dynamic topologies, modeling intermittent communications, movement of the agents and the switching between different transmission/reception power levels.
+Inspired by the ability of certain social insects to self-organize and mutually cooperate by relying only on neighbor-to-neighbor communication, there has been an increasing interest during the last decade in distributed problems to control the behavior of an agent's network by local interactions.
+Of particular interest is the consensus problem, which deals with allowing a network of agents to agree on a common value for its internal state by using only communication among neighbors (see e.g. \cite{Olfati2004,Cortes2006,Jiang2009,Chen2013,Lewis2014,Cai2012}).
+Consensus algorithms have application, for instance, in distributed formation control~\citep{Ren2005,Li2013}, distributed resource allocation~\citep{Xu2017,Xu2017b} and multi-agent rendezvous at the globally optimal point~\citep{Adibzadeh2018}.

+The are several published works proposing consensus algorithms in which the agents are first-order integrator systems~\citep{Wang2010}, second-order integrator systems~\citep{Guan2012,Tian2018} or high-order integrator dynamics~\citep{Tian2017,Zuo2018}.
+Some works consider static communication topologies while others consider dynamic topologies, modeling intermittency in the communications, movement of the agents and the switching between different transmission/reception power levels.

-Regarding first-order agents, it is known that if the graph topology is strongly connected then consensus can be achieved by the standard protocol (the input of an agent is a linear combination of the errors between the agent's state and those of his neighbors)~\cite{Olfati-Saber2007}.
-The network converges to the average of the agent's initial states if the graph is balanced (identical number of in-neighbors and out-neighbors).
-For unbalanced graphs, the standard algorithm can be modified to still achieve consensus to the average value~\cite{Cai2012}.
-A finite time protocol is proposed in \cite{29} that evaluates a non-linear function over each neighbor error; if the error is larger than a certain distance then it is neglected.
-In \cite{Hui2010,Sayyaadi2011,Chen2011} a ``binary" finite time protocol is proposed as a sum of the sign of each neighbor's error.
-Another finite time consensus was proposed in \cite{zhu2013}.
-In \cite{Parsegov2013,Zuo2014} interesting protocols were proposed that converge in fixed-time, i.e., there exists a bound for the convergence time that is independent of the initial conditions \cite{Cruz-Zavala2010,Polyakov2012}.
+Regarding first-order agents, it is known that if the graph topology is strongly connected, then consensus can be achieved by the standard protocol~\citep{Olfati-Saber2007}.
+Convergence to the average of the agent's initial states is achieved if the network topology is balanced (identical number of in-neighbors and out-neighbors).
+For unbalanced graphs, the standard algorithm can be modified by adding a surplus dynamic, to still achieve consensus on the average value~\citep{Cai2012}.
+These algorithms are linear, and thus the convergence is asymptotic.